ananya4reddy/Sentiment-Driven-Stock-Prediction/README.md

 ## Overview
 This repository contains my work for the WiDS project Market Mood & Moves: Sentiment-Driven Stock Prediction, completed across Weeks 1 to 4.
 Through this project, I learned how stock price data, financial news, and sentiment analysis can be connected to study market behavior.

-      I worked on fetching stock data and news using APIs, analyzing sentiment using NLP models, and understanding how time-series models like LSTMs can be used for prediction.
-Overall, this repository reflects my learning process, experiments, and understanding developed throughout the course
+I worked on fetching stock data and news using APIs, analyzing sentiment using NLP models, and learning how time-series models like LSTMs can be used for prediction.
+In the later stages, I focused on integrating these components into a single pipeline to generate buy, sell, or hold signals.
+Overall, this repository reflects my learning process, experiments, and understanding developed throughout the course.

 ### Week 1
 - revised Python programming fundamentals